Tee-35/BrewPoint-Cafe/README.md

 ## Key Takeaways

-- A full end-to-end ML pipeline was built from synthetic data generation through to saved models and Power BI ready exports
+- A full end-to-end ML pipeline was built from synthetic data generation through SQL feature engineering to four trained and saved ML models.

-- Four different ML techniques were applied to the same dataset — regression, clustering, classification and time series
+- Four different ML techniques were applied to the same dataset — regression, clustering, classification and time series — each answering a distinct business question.

-- Model evaluation surfaced a real data science challenge — class imbalance — and a corrective approach was applied and documented
+- The spend predictor achieved a mean absolute error of £0.55, predicting member spend to within 55p on average across 1,600 unseen transactions.

-- Removing an obvious feature (quantity) from the spend predictor produced a more meaningful and interpretable model
+- Removing quantity from the spend predictor revealed the model's dependency on a single feature — a finding documented as a limitation of the synthetic dataset and a direction for future improvement with real member data.

+- A class imbalance was identified in the purchase predictor — Hot Drinks accounted for 68% of transactions — a balanced Random Forest was applied to address this and the limitation was documented.

+- The sales forecast used a flat Q1 average of £2,762.57 per week after SARIMA and trend-based approaches proved unreliable with only 13 weeks of training data — projecting £11,050 total revenue for April 2026.

+- Two partial trading weeks were excluded from the forecast baseline as outliers — demonstrating considered analytical judgment over blind model output.

-- SQL was used as the feature engineering layer before Python, reflecting a realistic analyst to data scientist workflow
+- SQL was used as the feature engineering layer before Python, reflecting a realistic data analyst to data scientist workflow.

 ---